 We will undertake a meta-analysis where data appear clinically, methodologically, and statistically homogeneous.
-We will check that participants, interventions, comparators, and outcomes are sufficiently similar to give a clinically meaningful result and that our I result indicates little inconsistency (i.e. I less than 50%).
-If all estimates are in the same direction, we might meta-analyse even where heterogeneity is evident, but will comment on this.
-We will use a random-effects model unless there are fewer than three eligible studies, in which case we will use a fixed-effect model.
+We will check that participants, interventions, comparators, and outcomes are sufficiently similar to give a clinically meaningful result and that our I2 result does not indicate considerable inconsistency (i.e. I 2 less than 50%).
+If all estimates are in the same direction, we might meta-analyse even where heterogeneity is evident but will comment on this.
+We will use a random-effects model unless there are fewer than three eligible studies, in which case, we will use a fixed-effect model.